akimwong/1_OnPremise/Journey/002/01_Classification/01_Titanic/Readme.md

 #### 1.1.
 Structure of non-numerical features

-- Number of unique values each non-numerical feature has
+- Number of unique values each non-numerical feature has  <br/>
+name: 891
+sex: 2
+ticket:
+cabin:
+embarked: 3

-- Frequency the most prominent value is present
+- Frequency the most prominent value is present  <br/>
+name: 891
+sex: 2
+ticket:
+cabin:
+embarked: 3

 #### 1.2.
 Structure of numerical features

 How many unique values each of these feature has.
 This process will give us some insights about:

 - Number of binary (2 unique values)
+survived: 2 <br/>

 - Number of Ordinal (3 to ~10 unique values)
+pclass: 3 <br/>

 - Number of continuous (more than 10 unique values) features in the dataset.
+age:    <br/>
+sibsp:    <br/>
+parch:    <br/>
+fare:     <br/>

 #### 1.3.
 Conclusion of structure investigation